The Quick Guide to AR 15 Parts and Accessories

 Handguards

 Handguards do more than keep your hands from touching the barrel.
 They are a convenient mounting point for furniture and accessories.
-When choosing a handguard, the length and the mounting style are the things to remember.
+When choosing a handguard, remember the length and the mounting style.
 Handguards come with Picatinny, M-Lok, and Keymod mounting points.
 They will all have different benefits and drawbacks, so it is a matter of personal preference.

 Recent Posts